kjurczyk/TML2/Supplementary Materials/Readme.txt

 train_target_model_from_hw2_and_save_many_iterations: trains a target model with the simple architecture from HW2 (it goes through a couple of iterations) and then saves it
-__init__.py: The python script for initilizing dataset and configure dataset settings fashion.py: Load the fashion customized dataset and convert arrays to tensors for distillation job.sh: Sample job script that submitted to the HiperGator logs.zip: All the logs results-MNIST.zip: Reproduced their results on MNIST
+__init__.py: The python script for initilizing dataset and configure dataset settings fashion.py: Load the fashion customized dataset and convert arrays to tensors for distillation

+Micellaneous
+job.sh: Sample job script that submitted to the HiperGator logs.zip: All the logs results-MNIST.zip: Reproduced their results on MNIST arch*.zip: Typical distillation output for the chosen parameters